it3xl/git-repo-sync/README.md

 #### Explanation

-The **git-repo-sync** should decide whose changes will be accepted and whose will be deleted on both remote repositories in the explaned above condition.<br/>
+In case of the explained above condition the **git-repo-sync** should decide whose changes will be accepted and whose will be deleted remotely on both remote repositories.<br/>
-If conflict exist then **git-repo-sync** will emulate Git-history-rewrite behavior.

-The **git-repo-sync** uses described below sync-strategies to decide.

-Let's imagine that exactly your commits were deleted by **git-repo-sync** in your both remote Git-repositories in case of a conflict.<br/>
-Anyway, your commits will stay locally in your local Git-repository.<br/>
-Just update your local Git-repository.
-Make Git-rebase, merge, whatever.
-Do a Git-push again.

 *This is a quite rare situation but you should be aware of it.*<br/>
 Regular running of **git-repo-sync** decreases chances of it drastically.<br/>